Skip to content

 Artwork story

 The artwork used for the report has been derived from the Aboriginal and Torres Strait Islander Health Plan artwork created by Gilimbaa.
-Gilimbaa is an Indigenous creative agency accredited by Supply Nation.
+Gilimbaa is a First Nations creative agency accredited by Supply Nation.

 The original description of the artwork is as follows: